 The final straw was when I learned that Joseph Smith had married several women who were already married to men still living.
 Incredibly, he had also threatened teenage girls with eternal damnation for them and their families if they refused to become his plural wives, and exaltation for them and their families if they consented.
 I decided that if that bit of history could indeed be verified, then I would know that Joseph Smith was not true prophet of God.
 It was verified through the diaries and writings of Joseph's wives and those close to the Mormon prophet (see In Sacred Loneliness, a compilation of historical accounts).

 The foundation of Mormonism quickly unraveled from there.
 I learned that much of the time Joseph Smith did not even have the gold plates in his view while "translating" them.
 Instead he had a "peep stone" in his hat, which he claimed gave him revelations – not the Urim and Thummim allegedly found with the plates, but a stone he had found while digging a well for his neighbor!
 From what I knew of the occult, I recognized the practices of "channeling" and "automatic writing" and knew they were of a demonic nature.
 I also learned that there were many contemporary resources available to Smith to be able to author the Book of Mormon on his own or with the help of educated and well-versed friends such as Oliver Cowdery and Sidney Rigdon.
-The Book of Mormon has themes and passages strikingly similar to the writings of Ethan Smith and Solomon Spaulding; preachers who a few years before spun many tales of Indians being descendents of Jews who migrated to the Americas by ship.
+The Book of Mormon has themes and passages strikingly similar to the writings of Ethan Smith and Solomon Spaulding; preachers who a few years before spun many tales of Indians being descendants of Jews who migrated to the Americas by ship.

-I began a concentrated study of the Bible in earnest, reading commentaries, listening to study tapes (available free from www.firefighters.org) , learning the background of the individual books of the Bible and ancient Hebrew and Greek cultures.
+I began a concentrated study of the Bible in earnest, reading commentaries, listening to study tapes learning the background of the individual books of the Bible and ancient Hebrew and Greek cultures.
 There were many Bible verses that had been taken completely out of context by the LDS Church.
 For example, Ezekiel 37, when read in context, speaks of God bringing together the Northern and Southern kingdoms of Israel, making them one nation, NOT bringing together the Bible and the Book of Mormon.
 The Lord was removing the scales from my eyes and peeling back the layers of years worth of indoctrination in false teachings.

 This was probably the most difficult period of my life.
 There was so much at stake!
 Whatever decision I made would affect generations.
 If I left the church and was wrong, I would be responsible for the spiritual demise of my posterity; yet, if Mormonism was not true and I stayed, I would be leading my children to hell.
 I couldn't take the chance of being wrong in either direction.
 Whether I stayed in the church or left the church I had to know for sure that it was God's will and that I was not being deceived.
 The decision I had to make was not taken lightly.